lisamelton/MPlayerShell/README.md

 Of course, tremendous thanks to the MPlayer and mplayer2 development teams for creating such flexible and powerful software.

+Thanks to [Valerii Hiora](http://github.com/vhbit) for providing a Homebrew formula.

 Finally, many thanks to former Apple colleague Ricci Adams of [musictheory.net](http://www.musictheory.net/) for taking me to school on modern Objective-C programming.
 What a stupid I am.

 ## License